 "Coach [Brett Boretti] sent us a list of [summer] leagues.
 When I saw the Futures League, I immediately thought of the Suns and home," Kinne said.
 "With my surgery, I got robbed of one last year of playing back in the Berkshires.
 I immediately saw that as a chance to get back here."

 Kinne's senior year at Monument Mountain was erased by Tommy John surgery on his right throwing elbow following an injury during basketball season.
 Kinne is healthy again and ready to play baseball next month.

 "It means a lot to us" to have local players like Kinne on the roster, said Suns general manager Kevin McGuire.
 "One of our goals when we established this franchise was to be able to tap into this baseball market.
 I hope we can get more players like John and Mike [Geannelis]."

 Kinne and former Mount Greylock athlete Geannelis will be part of manager Tom Conley's roster this summer.

 The Suns will begin their season on June 6 at Wahconah Park when they play the Torrington Titans.

 Kinne was the first player signed for the 2013 season.
 The right-handed hitter played in 11 of Columbia's 45 games.
 He was 8 for 12 at the plate with a pair of doubles and four runs batted in.
-His only start came in the second game of a doubleheader against Fordham on April 24, and Kinne went 3 for 3 with two singles and a two-run double in the fourth inning of a 9-3 loss.

 The road back for Kinne has sometimes been a long one.
 He said that the trainers at Columbia shut him down from rehab work because they said he had been pushing the work a bit too much over the summer.